This post is part of our Behind the Bite series, deep dives into the dishes that we can’t stop thinking about.

 Even the dough itself can vary subtly from place to place.
 While the main ingredients are fairly standard across the board, each roscón has a slightly different flavor due to the spices and other flavorings used.
 We’ve found recipes that use anise, rum, orange peel, and more!
 Some varieties also include sugar or almonds sprinkled on top along with (or in place of) the brightly colored fruit.
-No matter what your tastes are, you’re sure to find a roscón you’ll love.Bring the flavors of Spain into your home this holiday season with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
+No matter what your tastes are, you’re sure to find a roscón you’ll love.Bring the flavors of Spain into your home with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
 (It makes a great gift, too!)

 Life is too short to speak one language and stay in one place.
 In 2015, this philosophy took her from familiar Ohio to sunny southern Spain.
 Usually drinking tinto de verano, reading Lorca, or attempting to dance flamenco (not all at once).
 Follow her blog, Viatic Couture, for more.